 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-When looking at new credit card offers, knowing the average APR can help you compare how expensive borrowing money will be.
+When looking at new credit card offers, knowing the average APR can help you compare interest rates to get an idea of the best rates available.

 What is APR?
 Simply put, a credit card’s interest rate is the price you’ll pay for borrowing money.
-For credit cards, interest is typically expressed as a yearly rate known as the annual percentage rate, or APR.
+For credit cards, interest is typically expressed as a yearly rate known as the annual percentage rate.

 Although APR is expressed as an annual rate, your credit card company uses it to calculate the interest charged during your monthly statement period.